o-y/dotfiles/README.txt

   - each line expects a dependency following the notation ["dependency", "install_command"], such as:
     - "fzf" "brew install fzf"
     - "fzf" "sudo apt install fzf"
   - the dependency may include a single colon following the notation ["dependency:dependent"].
-Which means the 'dependent' requires the 'dependent' to exist on the system, e.g:
+Which means the 'dependency' requires the 'dependent' to exist on the system, e.g:
     - "poetry:pipx" "pipx install poetry"    - requires 'pipx' to exist on the system to install 'poetry'
     - "foo:bar" "bar install --user foo"     - requires 'bar' to exist on the system to install 'foo'
   - the installer is ran twice, therefore a predicated instance can install a dependency which is used by successive installers.